-Fees billed to the Company by BDO USA, LLP, relate to the services rendered for (i) the audit of the Company's annual financial statements set forth in the Company's Annual Report on Form 10-K, (ii) the review of the Company's quarterly financial statements set forth in the Company's Quarterly Report on Form 10-Q for fiscal years ended October 31, 2016, and 2015, respectively.
-In addition, fees billed related to the review of the Company's S-8 filing during 2016 are also included.
+Fees billed to the Company by BDO USA, LLP, relate to the services rendered for (i) the audit of the Company's annual financial statements set forth in the Company's Annual Report on Form 10-K and (ii) the review of the Company's quarterly financial statements set forth in the Company's Quarterly Report on Form 10-Q for fiscal years ended October 31, 2018, and 2017, respectively.
+In addition, fees billed related to the review of the Company's S-8 filings during both 2018 and 2017 are also included.